ftpaul/ftpaul/src/data/resume.md

     projects:
         - name: João Pedro Reis
           link: https://joaopedroreis.com
-          description:  ∙ Working with João Pedro Reis on all aspects of his digital business, namely positioning, experience, and go to market strategy∙ Designing and developing all technical infrastructure needed
+          description:  Working with João Pedro Reis on all aspects of his digital business, namely positioning, experience, and go to market strategy.
+Designing and developing all technical infrastructure needed
     random:
         - Since 2016 tracking my own weight in a spreadsheet
         - OKRs used as personal goal setting method